Zen to Go Logo

 Guide a very short exercise, like the "one-minute pause".
 At the end, ask in one word how they feel.

-The goal is not perfection, but to show that a change can be achieved in a short time.
-Celebrate the team’s willingness!
+The goal is not perfection, but to demonstrate that with a little time, a change can be made.
+Celebrate the team's willingness!

 4. Continuity